Join thousands of regular and first-time bike commuters across the Bay Area for the 24th Annual Bike to Work Day on Thursday, May 10, 2018.

 Location: 871 Middlefield Rd., Redwood City

 Location: 845 Maude Avenue, LinkedIn, Sunnyvale

 Cost: Free for SVBC members!
 Not a member yet?
 Join now or renew at the door at our special event rates starting at $25.
 RSVP here!

 Interested in promoting Bike to Work Day?
 Print and post these at work, your favorite coffee shop, library, and anywhere else around town:

 For more information, email us at: email@example.com.

-In addition to MTC (the transportation planning, financing and coordinating agency for the nine-county San Francisco Bay Area), 511 (the region’s traveler information system) and Kaiser Permanente, Bike to Work Day 2017 receives regional support from the Bay Area Air Quality Management District (BAAQMD), Bay Area Rapid Transit (BART), Clear Channel Outdoor, and Clif Bar, as well as from many sponsors at the local level.
+Presented by MTC, 511.org and Kaiser Permanente, the Bay Area Bike Challenge and Bay Area Bike to Work Day encourages local residents to try commuting on two wheels for the first time and celebrates those who bike to work regularly.
+In addition to MTC (the transportation planning, financing and coordinating agency for the nine-county San Francisco Bay Area), 511 (MTC’s regional traveler information system) and Kaiser Permanente, Bike to Work Day 2018 receives regional support from the Bay Area Air Quality Management District (BAAQMD), Bay Area Rapid Transit (BART), Clear Channel Outdoor, and Clif Bar, Ride Report and Exodus Travel, as well as from many sponsors at the local level.
 Bike to Work Day’s media sponsor is NBC Bay Area-KNTV/Telemundo 48.
-Prizes for the Bike Commuter of the Year winners were donated by MTC, the Association of Bay Area Governments (ABAG), Chipotle and Mike’s Bikes.
-Day-of two-for-the-price-of-one promotion provided by Chipotle.
-The event is made possible through the cooperation of thousands of volunteers, MTC, county congestion management agencies, local jurisdictions and local bicycling coalitions.
+Prizes for the Bike Commuter of the Year winners were donated by the Association of Bay Area Governments (ABAG), Chipotle and Mike’s Bikes.
+Day-of 2-for-1 promotion provided by Chipotle.
+This event is made possible through the cooperation of thousands of volunteers, county congestion management agencies, local jurisdictions, local bicycling coalitions and MTC.